subugoe/typo3-pazpar2/README.markdown

 	* `useSortMenu` [0]: if 1 a HTML select element letting the user pick the sort order is included in the search form
 	* `sortOrder` [{1.fieldName = date \n 1.direction = descending}]: the sort order to use; the array may have additional entries to determine the sort order in the case of equality of the precedeing criteria; The fieldNames must be set up in the pazpar2 service’s metadata configuration.
 More complex example: {1.fieldName = date \n 1.direction = descending\n 2.fieldName = author \n 2.direction = ascending \n 3.fieldName = title \n 3.direction = ascending \n 4.fieldname = title-number-section \n` 4.direction = ascending}
 	* `triggeredByNKWGOK` [0]: if 1, search will be triggered by selections from subject hierarchies displayed by the nkwgok extension (presumably useful for SUB Göttingen setup only)
-	* Override localisations: Using `plugin.tx_pazpar2._LOCAL_LANG.[en|de]`, the strings used in the search form can be overridden; Please refer to the file Resources/Private/Language/locallang.xml for a list of strings in use
+	* Override localisations: Using `plugin.tx_pazpar2._LOCAL_LANG.[en|default]`, the strings used in the search form can be overwritten; You can override the strings in Resources/Private/Language/locallang.xml, as well as those in the `localisations` object at the end of Resources/Public/pz2-client/pz2-client.js and the objects `linkDescriptions`, `mediaTypeNames`, `catalogueNames` (by prefixing their keys with `link-description-`, `media-type-` and `catalogue-name-` respectively.
+Example: `plugin.tx_pazpar2._LOCAL_LANG.en.link-description-Link = Go to Resource`.
 * Results display:
 	* `useMaps` [1]: if 1, enables the display of Google Maps with markers for areas covered by the record displayed
 	* `provideCOinSExport` [1]: if 1, causes invisible [COinS](http://ocoins.info/) metadata to be inserted into the result lists.
 It will be used by [Zotero](http://www.zotero.org/) to automatically find bibliographic records displayed in the page.
 Note that Zotero 3 is the first version capable of discovering COinS data that are dynamically added to the page.